Lead Generation — 10 Strategies That Drive Inquiries in 2026

 8. Webinars and Live Events

 Webinars are one of the most effective lead generation tools in B2B.
-They combine three elements: educational value, building a relationship with the expert, and a natural CTA.
+They combine three elements: educational value, building a relationship with the expert, and a natural CTA — and of the ten strategies here, this is the one that doesn't scale without someone from the team showing up live, every time.

 Webinar structure for lead generation: